wusai2333/trib/doc/labs.md

 Your job is to complete the implementation of the `triblab` package in the second repo that we checked out.

-You should always write commit your code into the `triblab` repo, and that will be the repo and the only repo that you will submit for grading.
+It would be a good practice for you to periodically commit your code into your `triblab` git repo.
+Only files in that repo will be submitted for grading.

 ## Lab Roadmap